dconneely/play-eightbit/README.md

   using the standard routines (but rely solely on the interrupt-based screen display to update the system variables).
 - There is no `SLOW` or `FAST` mode.
-The machine likely thinks it is a ZX81 ROM running on ZX80 hardware because it will not see the NMI generator when it looks for it, but the display is updated about 50 times per second by "ghost hardware" that runs outside of the machine emulation.
+The machine likely thinks it is a ZX81 ROM running on ZX80 hardware because it will not see the NMI generator when it looks for it, but the display is updated about 50 times per second by "ghost hardware" that runs outside the machine emulation.
 - Timing is achieved using a `Thread.sleep(1)` every few hundred instruction steps, to emulate about 95 instructions per millisecond (yep, that's how slow a `SLOW` mode ZX81 would be).
 It should be done using T-states and cycles rather than instructions - but in practice, it seems OK.
 Without this, most games are utterly unplayable.